 Castlevania – Developer Commentary

-Hitoshi Akamatsu, the creator of the legendary Castlevania, was my boss when I first joined the gaming industry.
-1 I asked him then, “Why do the Belmonts fight with whips?”
+Hitoshi Akamatsu, the creator of the legendary Castlevania, was my boss when I first joined the gaming industry.1 I asked him then, “Why do the Belmonts fight with whips?”
 He replied, “It matched the world of the game I wanted to create, and as far as weapons go, whips are great at repelling enemies.
 Also… because I love Raiders of the Lost Ark! (laughs)” He told me a lot of the developers at Konami back then were really into Western movies, too.

 One time, when I was talking with Akamatsu about the right stance for casting a fishing line (for our development of Tsuridou), it suddenly occurred to me to ask him, “By the way, why does Simon have that hunchback posture?”
 To which Akamatsu replied, “Because he’s always ready to strike with his whip!” (laughs)

 Akamatsu was very strict about being sure the player controls, the timing of the graphics, and the resulting effect of pressing a button were all very closely aligned.
-He was very particular about the way the controls felt, and making sure they felt satisfying to the player.
+He was very particular about the way the controls felt, and making sure they were satisfying to the player.
 In Castlevania, he wanted controls where eventually, after playing enough, Simon’s movements would feel like an extension of the player’s own limbs.

 I once said to Akamatsu that one of the hardest things about Castlevania was how easily Simon can be knocked into a pit and die from one enemy hit.
 He shot back, “Yeah, but look at it this way… Simon doesn’t die from one hit—Mario does!”
 I was like, Ah hah!